This proud Northerner laid its flat cap in Manchester and Leeds, but don't expect it to succumb to London's bright lights any time soon.

 What’s the story?

-Dickinson Dees was always the granddaddy of the Tyne-Tees scene, and after the May 2013 merger between DD and Bond Pearce, combined outfit Bond Dickinson is now the city's undisputed father, scooping top-tier Chambers UK positions for the North East in all major practices: M&A, banking, dispute resolution, property, employment, construction and so on.
-With over 700 lawyers, more than 400 years of combined history and a coverage of the UK that ranges from Plymouth to Aberdeen, the new firm certainly has the resources tackle its top 20 ambitions and plans for London expansion.
-But will it continue its legacy firms' synonymity with the North-East?
+Dickinson Dees was always the granddaddy of the Tyne-Tees scene, and after its May 2013 merger with Bond Pearce, combined outfit Bond Dickinson is now the city's undisputed father, scooping top-tier Chambers UK positions for the North East in all major practices: M&A, banking, dispute resolution, property, employment, construction and so on.
+With over 700 lawyers, more than 400 years of combined history, and a coverage that ranges from Plymouth to Aberdeen, the new firm certainly has the resources tackle its top 20 ambitions and plans for London expansion.
+But will it continue its legacy firms' synonymity with the North East?
 Only time can tell.

-With around 190 lawyers, Ward Hadaway is Newcastle's second-biggest firm.
-The firm has spent almost 25 years building a practice with public sector and healthcare specialities, and various practice areas have been climbing the Chambers UK rankings in the past few years.
-Top rankings have been recently awarded for dispute resolution, employment and property, but Ward Hadaway still doesn't quite compete on the same level as Bond Dickinson in other areas.
+With around 190 lawyers, Ward Hadaway rings in as Newcastle's second-biggest firm.
+The firm has spent almost 25 years building a practice with public sector and healthcare specialities, and several practice areas have been climbing the Chambers UK rankings in recent years, including dispute resolution, employment and property – all of which now have top rankings.
+That said, Ward Hadaway doesn't quite compete on the same level as Bond Dickinson in other areas.
 The firm's made moves into Leeds and Manchester in recent years, and a third of its lawyers are now based outside the North East.

 Watson Burton is actually the second-oldest firm in Newcastle and at one point claimed the city's number two spot.
-These days, however, the firm employs just around 50 lawyers, having struggled during the recession and suffering a number of partner defections.
-Construction, real estate litigation and professional negligence are WB's strongest areas; it's also ranked in Newcastle in corporate, employment and real estate.
+These days, however, the firm employs just around 50 lawyers, having suffered a number of partner defections during the recession.
+Construction, real estate litigation and professional negligence are WB's strongest areas; it's also ranked by Chambers UK in Newcastle in corporate, employment and real estate.

-Hay & Kilner featured in our True Picture section just once, quite a few years ago now, but it can make a credible case for being a serious contender in Newcastle's commercial market.
-Smaller than even Watson Burton, the firm still reigns top of the North East tree for its claimant clinical negligence work and also secures rankings for its commercial offerings.
+Hay & Kilner featured in our True Picture section just once, quite a few years ago now.
+Despite being smaller than even Watson Burton, the firm still manages to sit top of the North East tree for its claimant clinical negligence work.
+It also secures Chambers UK rankings for its commercial offerings.

 DWF is a new entrant into the Newcastle market, having bought up local small fry Crutes in early 2012.
 The 31-strong office is home to just two trainees, so recruiting in Newcastle remains small-scale for now.
-Still, DWF is an on an expansionist crusade at the moment, so we wouldn't be surprised if the firm's bid to up its presence in the North East results in bigger intakes in the future.
+Still, DWF is an on an expansionist crusade at the moment and recently poached a team of 12 real estate lawyers from Evershed's Newcastle branch.
+We wouldn't be surprised if the firm's bid to up its presence in the North East results in bigger intakes in the future.

 What's the goss?

-Sources at Bond Dickinson told us they chose the firm for its size, prestige and client roster.
+Sources at Bond Dickinson told us they chose the firm for its magnitude, prestige and client roster.
 “There is nobody in North East rivalling us for size,” one boasted.
 “We are the biggest and best in Newcastle.
 The type, quality and breadth of the work is great.”
+According to trainees at other local firms, “you can easily spot Bond Dickinson people, because they've got this fierce confidence, and an attitude that their firm is number one.”
+A BD source summed up: “Since the merger we're definitely top of the pile, but whether that will suit you depends on what you want.
+I got chatting to some landowners at a farmers' market recently, and they' told me the merger makes them feel less proud of Bond Dickinson as a local entity.”

-Insiders at Muckle were largely happy working for a small player in the market, telling us: “This is still a big commercial firm, though not so big that you don't know everyone here.
-It has a personal and family feel but also has a good reputation for its work and client service.”
+Insiders at Muckle were largely happy working for a small player in the market, telling us “this is still a big commercial firm, though not so big that you don't know everyone here.
+It has a personal and family feel, and a good reputation for its work and client service.”
+One junior told us: “The fact that it's based solely in the North East appealed to me.
+There's something different about the atmosphere too.
+It's a little less stuffy than other firms round here – more like a business, less like a law firm.”

 Newcastle upon Tyne,